xjning03/CPT113_Group42_Hackathon2/README.md

 - Diverse Chapters and Scenes Set in Several Locations
    - Explore a series of diverse chapters and scenes set in several locations.
 Play the game's interactive storyline as you delve into settings like a basketball court, library, cafe, cinema, and theme park.
 Each location has different scenes and options for players to shape their relationship with our main character and influence the outcome of the game.

-- Multiple Choice-based Gameplay
+- Multiple Choice for Establishing relationships
    - Choose options (A, B, or C) that correspond to your character's behaviours, thoughts, and emotions when making decisions at crucial times.

-- Establishing relationships
-   - Use action options to engage with Jackson in order to forge bonds and shape the dynamics of the interactions in the game.
+   - The selected action options able players to engage with Jackson in order to forge bonds and shape the dynamics of the interactions in the game.

 - Friendly User Interface
+   - Instructions are clearly written.
-   - Use an easy-to-use user interface to move through scenes, read descriptions, and make decisions.
+   - Utilise an easy-to-use user interface to move through scenes, read descriptions, and make decisions.

 - Scability of Game
-   - The programmer can add or remove places without affecting the general structure of the game by managing scenes with the linked list.
+   - The programmer can add or remove chapters without affecting the general structure of the game by managing scenes with the linked list.
 This is because the game can efficiently handle more chapters by their preferred locations and scenes.
 This enables scalability.

 ## 3. Project Specification: